xenify-io/litepaper/README.md

 To take advantage of this Recycle mechanism, users must have a sufficient balance of native chain rewards to acquire a minimum of one batch (5 vUSDy) and cover the associated burn fee within the vUSDy burn process.
 In other words, the Recycle mechanism will be unavailable if a user lacks the necessary native chain tokens to acquire the minimum amount of one batch (5 vUSDy) and cover its related burn fee.

 With a sufficient balance, the protocol uses the user's balance to acquire vUSDy, burn it, and subsequently disburse any remaining balance of native tokens that couldn't cover the minimum of one batch.
-For example, if a user has $100.00 worth of BNB native chain rewards and the cost of burning one batch is $0.50, the protocol will utilise $99.00 of the BNB to cover 18 batches of vUSDy ($90.00), and the total associated burn fees for 18 batches ($9.00).
+For example, if a user has $100.00 worth of BNB native chain rewards and the cost of burning one batch is $0.50, the protocol will utilise $99.00 of the BNB to cover 18 batches of vUSDy ($90.00) and the total associated burn fees for 18 batches ($9.00).
 The remaining $1.00 of BNB will be disbursed to the user's wallet.

-During the Recycling process, the protocol determines the most optimal route to acquire vUSDy for burning.
-If the price of USDy is trading below $1.00, the protocol will use the BNB to purchase USDy from the USDy-USDC liquidity pool.
-This is because the vUSDy conversion rate is fixed, with 1 USDy always being converted for 1 vUSDy.
+Here's an overview of the recycling process: When a user decides to recycle, their native chain rewards will be converted into USDC and deposited into the YSL.IO USDy HydraVault to acquire USDy.
+All acquired USDy will then be immediately converted for vUSDy by the protocol, with the associated vault LP tokens being burnt.
+The user will receive XNF tokens at the end of the daily cycle based on their recycled contribution.

-As a result, the user benefits from more vUSDy per native token exchanged when the USDy pool price is trading below $1.00.
-Conversely, when USDy is trading above $1.00, the protocol will not purchase USDy for conversion but will instead mint vUSDy for the burn process.
-This ensures the user always obtains vUSDy at its predetermined value or at a discount when the USDy pool price is trading below $1.00.
+The best part is this innovative approach to reward recycling ensures users always obtain vUSDy at a discount when the USDy pool price is trading above $1.00.
+This is because the USDy HydraVault mints USDy at the current market value but up to a maximum of $1.00.
+As a result, users benefit from more vUSDy per native token exchanged when the USDy pool price is trading above $1.00.

 Let's take a closer look at how the Recycle process operates in different scenarios: